Belcarra/pic32mz_usblan_harmony3_demo/README.md

 This demonstration can be used with or without the **Belcarra USBLAN Driver.** A demonstration kit containing Windows drivers that support this demonstration project is available here:

    - [belcarra_usblan_iot_demo_drivers](https://github.com/Belcarra/belcarra_usblan_iot_demo_drivers.git)

+For information on obtaining a copy of the Belcarra driver contact Email: [info@belcarra.com](mailto://info@belcarra.com)

 ## Supported Microchip Evaluation Boards